Korkii/introToJavaOpenUni/README.md

   * For example: ```"2022_A96_Qs1.java" / "2022_C84_Tst2.java"```
   2022_A96_Qs1.java

-* Each file should be under the relevet year!
+* Each file should be under the relevant year!